 (Email is probably better.)

-During graduate school, I was interested in a range of things which, depending on your perspective, could be described as fairly wide or unbelievably narrow.
+Over time, I've been interested in a range of things which—depending on your perspective—could be described as fairly wide or unbelievably narrow.
 Those that are relevant to this page are almost all related to one mathematical aspect or another of quantum field theory.
 The list has included topological quantum field theory, knot homologies, moduli spaces, arithmetic geometry, real homotopy theory, and quantization.
 More recently, it's expanded to encompass discrete models of holography and a smattering of quantum information theory, as well as stratified spaces.

 If you'd like some casual exposure to a few of these ideas, take a look at this introductory review I coauthored a surprising number of years ago now, which is written with a non-specialist audience in mind.
 Depending on your taste, you may also appreciate a similarly leisurely review of somewhat different terrain, written in the less distant past, or a smallish essay that explores the idea of field theories as a crossroads between topology and many-body physics.
-There are also videos available of lectures I gave in summer 2015, discussing a story related to the first of these with an eye toward arithmetic.
-More about that should appear (I hope) sometime soon.
+There are also videos available of lectures I gave in summer 2015, discussing a (still ongoing) story related to the first of these with an eye toward arithmetic.

 If for some reason you'd like a CV that addresses more than what's here, or just feel like a little Kaffeeklatsch, please don't hesitate to send me an email.